๐Ÿ’ฐ Trip to Hawaii Cost: 2023 Travel Expense Breakdown

 How Much Is a Trip to Hawaii?

-A budget traveler can expect to spend approximately $90 per day or $630 for one week of travel in Hawaii, excluding flights.
+A budget traveler can expect to spend approximately $95 per day or $475 for five days of travel in Hawaii, excluding flights.

 People sitting at several tables under a large canopy with food trucks on the side.